-The Commission also hosted a technical workshop on 'Medical radioisotopes in the future', on 7 February 2019, to investigate the challenges and opportunities in this area and discuss them with relevant stakeholders.
+The Commission also hosted a technical workshop on 'Medical radioisotopes in the future', in 2019, to investigate the challenges and opportunities in this area and discuss them with relevant stakeholders.

-The Commission and the Finnish presidency of the Council of the EU hosted another workshop on 'Management of spent fuel and radioactive waste arising from non-energy uses of nuclear and radiation technologies' on 13 November 2019 in Brussels.
+The Commission and the Finnish presidency of the Council of the EU hosted another workshop on 'Management of spent fuel and radioactive waste arising from non-energy uses of nuclear and radiation technologies' in 2019.
 The workshop results contributed to the preparation of the Council conclusions from December 2019 on this subject area.

 To further support actions under the SAMIRA umbrella, the Commission launched a study in 2020 with the objective of collecting additional information on the radioisotope supply chains in Europe, laying the ground for long term European cooperation in this area.

 Similarly, the EU-funded QuADRANT project will promote constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through the implementation of clinical audit as part of EU countries’ healthcare systems.